Pinoccio/hardware-backpack-template/documentation/Backpackbus Protocol.rst

         meaningful.
 However, during bus enumeration, multiple slaves will participate and case 4 allows the master to detect when *any* device is sending a nack.

-.. admonition:: Open Question: Detailed error codes?

-        Note that when a nack is received by the master, it doesn't know what error caused the nack exactly, so it is only a very coarse grained error reporting mechanism.
-Future versions of this protocol might add better error reporting (which can be triggered by the nack bit).

-        Or should we add that right now?
-With the current implementation, it seems the only thing that can trigger a nack is a parity error, unless we want to send a nack for trying to write read-only EEPROM bytes?.

 To summarize, sending a byte from the master to a slave works by sending these bits in the following order: